Characters: Game Of Thrones Independent Characters

 - Composite Character: Marillion's mutilation at King Joffrey's orders for a song that ridicules King Robert happens to an unidentified troubadour in the books.

 - Exact Words: "I'll never sing it again I swear!"
+No, Marillion, you certainly won't.
+As a side note, you may want to cancel your future gigs.

 - Sadistic Choice: One of his songs earns the wrath of King Joffrey because it ridicules the late King Robert's death, his mother and Joffery himself.
 Joffrey forces him to choose between losing his tongue or his hands.
 After Marillion states that every man needs hands, Ser Ilyn Payne cuts out his tongue.